stephane-evrard/IP3_DelaniStudio/README.md

      Our task is to implement everything we have learnt from Bootstrap and jQuery to recreate a landing page for a fictional studio as shown below.
 ##  Author(s) information.
     Stephane Evrard Ded Gozzo

+##  Setup instructions - includes any scripts that need to be run if necessary.
+    We have a landing page and when you click on what we do you will see a text appear and same for the rest in this section.
+And when you click on elements in portfolio the name of the element will appear on hover